Perspicacity11/MakersWk7-JavascriptWebApps/contents/17_handling_errors.md

 We want to handle this error and show an error message to the user — thankfully, [we can use `.catch()` with `fetch` (since it uses JS promises under the hood) to handle errors](https://www.tjvantoll.com/2015/09/13/fetch-and-errors/).

 1. Test-drive a new method `displayError` on the `NotesView` class — this method should append an error message on the page, such as "Oops, something went wrong!"
-2. Modify the method `loadNotes` on the `NotesApi` class so it accepts a second argument: a callback function that will be called in case of an error making the HTTP request
+2. Modify the method `loadNotes` on the `NotesClient` class so it accepts a second argument: a callback function that will be called in case of an error making the HTTP request
 3. As shown on the [`fetch` documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), use `.catch()` to handle the case in which the request fails
 4. Use the new `displayError` method to display the error message in that case.